18 Gu3 蠱

-Text: (The subject is in a state of) tolerating the father’s Gu (bad and evil things); go forth and resentment will appear.
+The subject is in a state of tolerating (裕) the father’s Gu (bad and evil things); going forward will have resentment appear.

 Though line 4 is at a right position, line 1 at the correlative position is not and needs to be corrected.
 Line 4, the courtier, is feminine and tends to remain still at the resting position.
 This signifies that it has neither the ability nor intent to effect the correction.
 Line 1 in particular has the same habit or practice as line 5, the king (as both are feminine and not at their right positions).
 Therefore it tolerates what is evil and bad, and continues to approach and please line 5 above, like the inner lower trigram Dui (joy, the marsh) catering to the king.

 The long-standing bad habit or practice cannot be corrected; therefore line 1 maintains its femininity and the image of Kan (the abyss, water, peril) remains unchanging.
 Peril will lead to calamity, as it will be humiliated when it changes to masculine and the hexagram appears as Ding (50) rather than Da You (14), abundant possessions.